CSE168sp20/CSE-168-OptiX-Tutorial/README.md

 # Tutorial
 This tutorial will cover the basics of using OptiX for the first assignment.
 Complete all the tasks as you are reading and you will get a GPU ray tracer, which you will expand to a path tracer in the future assignments.
 However, this is **NOT** a tutorial about ray tracing.
 You should refer to course materials for that part.
 The starter code is thoroughly documented and you can find answers to a lot of questions by reading it.
 There are a lot of `TODO` comments in the starter code.
 Make sure you don't miss any of them.
+There is a FAQ.txt file in the starter code, which covers some frequently asked questions regarding the start code and some useful tips for future assignments.
+Make sure to check it out!

 ## Table of contents
 - [Tutorial](#tutorial)